Frankie Edgar

-Frankie Edgar (born October 16, 1981) is an American former professional mixed martial artist, who most recently competed in the Bantamweight division of the Ultimate Fighting Championship (UFC).
+Frank Edgar (born October 16, 1981) is an American former professional mixed martial artist, who most recently competed in the Bantamweight division of the Ultimate Fighting Championship (UFC).
 Beginning his career in the Lightweight division, Edgar captured the UFC Lightweight Championship in 2010 and successfully defended it three times before losing it in 2012.
 Edgar then moved down to compete in the Featherweight division, where he challenged for the UFC Featherweight Championship twice and the interim championship once before moving down to the Bantamweight division in 2020.
 Edgar's background was in amateur wrestling.
 He wrestled collegiately for the Clarion University of Pennsylvania, where he was a four-time NCAA Division I National qualifier.

 Early life

-Edgar was born and raised in Toms River, New Jersey, on October 16, 1981, to Mary (née Annese) and Frank Edgar.
+The oldest of three children, Edgar was born and raised in Toms River, New Jersey, on October 16, 1981, to Mary (née Annese) and Frank Edgar.
 He wrestled at Toms River High School East, making it to the New Jersey state championship tournament on three occasions, placing second as a junior and fifth as a senior.
-He is the oldest of 3 children and went on to compete in the NHSCA Senior Nationals, placing second before he finished high school.
-Edgar continued wrestling at Clarion University of Pennsylvania, where he qualified for the nationals all four years there.
-He is also an assistant coach for the Rutgers University wrestling team.
-Edgar is of predominantly Italian descent, with an Italian-born mother, stepfather and paternal grandfather, but he also has some German ancestry on his biological father's side as well.
+Edgar then competed in the NHSCA Senior Nationals, placing second before he graduated high school.
+He continued wrestling at Clarion University of Pennsylvania, where he qualified for the nationals all four years there.
+Edgar graduated from Clarion University of Pennsylvania with a degree in political science.